 - Remember that individuals experiencing emotional or psychological problems may have little or no control of their behavior.
 [For campuses other than University Park, please refer students to your campus' available counseling and psychological services.]

-- If the behavior persists, but does not pose an immediate threat, contact Judicial Affairs to file an allegation of student misconduct.
-Judicial Affairs’ staff will meet with students to determine if their behavior is in violation of the Code of Conduct and take appropriate action.
+- If the behavior persists, but does not pose an immediate threat, contact the Office of Student Conduct to file an allegation of student misconduct.
+Office of Student Conduct staff will meet with students to determine if their behavior is in violation of the Code of Conduct and take appropriate action.

-- CAPS offers counseling on a voluntary basis to students (i.e., students must initiate contact with counselors) and works with other units, such as Judicial Affairs, to assess behavior and recommend courses of action.
+- CAPS offers counseling on a voluntary basis to students (i.e., students must initiate contact with counselors) and works with other units, such as the Office of Student Conduct, to assess behavior and recommend courses of action.

 Some persistent behavior may not be disruptive, but may nevertheless make staff or other users uncomfortable.
 Supervisors and staff must always maintain a respect for users’ individual rights of expression, while at the same time fostering an environment that is non-threatening.